ssharmaSD/predicting_power_outages/README.md

   frameborder="0"
 ></iframe>

-For reference the observed test statistic is 0.18 While the graph is not the most helpful in showing us how missingness of `res_price` is related to `cause_category` we do obtain a p-value of 0.484 which is certainly higher than our significance level meaning that we **fail to reject** the null hypothesis.
+For reference the observed test statistic in this test is 0.18 While the graph is not the most helpful in showing us how missingness of `res_price` is related to `cause_category` we do obtain a p-value of 0.476 which is certainly higher than our significance level meaning that we **fail to reject** the null hypothesis.

 ## Hypothesis Testing
 Now we move on to the hypothesis testing portion of this project.
 I want to better understand how the duration of a power outage may change depending on the state that we're in.
 I am particularly interested in information regarding California.
 Given that this state is particularly dense I would assume that the average power outage duration in California perhaps takes longer that the average power outage in just any state.
 Therefore I have the following null and alternate hypotheses:

 Null hypothesis: The average duration of a power outage anywhere in the United States **is equal to** the average duration of a power outage in California.

 Alternate hypothesis: The average duaration of a power outage in the United States **is less than** the average duration of a power outage in California.

 The significance level I am going to use is 0.05 and my test statistic is going to be the average outage duration in hours for a California power outage.
 The main reason for this test statistic is to see if the mean deviate a large amount from our observed statistic.
 The first thing I need to do is determine the observed average outage duration in the entire data frame.
 The number of samples I will take from the dataframe will be 20% of the number of rows that are for California.

-The resulting p-value was 0.057.
+The resulting p-value was 0.061.
 Since the p-value is greater than our significance level, we **fail to reject** the null hypothesis which means that we do not have enough evidence to suggest that the average power outage duration in California is significantly greater than the ovearll average power outage duration.

 ## Framing a Prediction Problem
 The type of prediction model I am using is classification, specifically my classifier will be binary classification of the `duration_bin` column.
 In other words, `duration_bin` is our response variable.

-Currently that column has multiple classes but I will turn it into a binary column of 0's and 1's where 0 represents a non-severe power outage as they are those that 0-10 hours and a severe power outage is one that lasts 10 or more hours.
+Currently that column has multiple classes but I will turn it into a binary column of 0's and 1's where 0 represents a non-severe power outage as they are those that 0-10 hours and a severe power outage is one that lasts more than 10 hours.

 The metric by which we will evaluate this model is R squared which represents how well our data fits to our model.